 Volume is the size of an object, and mass is its weight.
 To get density, divide mass by volume.
 For example, a lead brick, 5 cm x 2 cm x 10 cm, weighs 1,134 g.
 The brick’s volume is 5 x 2 x 10 = 100 cubic cm.
 Divide 1,134 by 100 to get the density of lead, 11.34 grams per cubic cm.

 Mass is not completely understood, so it is defined in two very different ways: Inertial mass measures how strongly an object resists acceleration, while gravitational mass measures how strongly an object attracts other things to itself.
 It isn’t clear why these two different types of mass are the same, but experiments confirm that they are.
 Strictly speaking, a scale measures weight, but you can usually think of weight and mass as the same thing.

 Space and Volume

 Volume measures the spatial size of an object.
-Although the formula used to calculate volume depends on the object’s shape and can be very complicated, thinking of it as width times height times length gives a basic idea.
+Although the formula used to calculate volume depends on its shape and can be complicated, you can think of it generally as width times height times length.
 Measuring an object's volume can sometimes be easier than calculating it.
-Putting an object into a large container of water and measuring the rise in water level can quickly solve the problem, no matter the shape of the object.
+Putting it into a large container of water and measuring the rise in water level can quickly find the volume, no matter what shape it is.